Andrew John Scott (botanist)

 Andrew John Scott (born 1950, Torquay) is a British botanist.

 He attended St Peter's School, Southbourne (1961-1969), where he was active in their fencing club.
-He went on to study Biology at York University (B.A., 1972) followed by an M.Sc. in Plant taxonomy at Reading University (1973), with a project on "Lotus section Pedrosia in the Canary Islands".
+He went on to study Biology at York University (B.A., 1972) followed by an M.Sc. in Pure and Applied Plant Taxonomy at Reading University (1973), with a project on "Lotus section Pedrosia in the Canary Islands".
 In 1976 he was awarded a Ph.D. from Birmingham University for the thesis "The Systematics of the Chenopodiaceae" using Numerical taxonomy.

 He worked (1976-1978) as a taxonomist at the Herbarium, Kew Gardens, working on Myrtaceae.
 Later he worked on the Flora of the Mascarenes project at Kew.
 Elected a member of the Linnean Society of London in 1976.
 He has published articles on the classification of the Chenopodiaceae and Myrtaceae.

 He was awarded a Diploma in Management Studies (DMS) from Thames Valley College in 1990 and worked in Information technology at KPOS Computer Systems and Swan Retail.

 Gossia scottiana N.Snow is named for him.